marcogiglio/computing-notes/os/sel4.md

 # Microkernels

 Microkernel do not provide high-level abstraction to access devices and file system.
-They have minimal mechanism to control access to address space, interrupts and processor time.
+They only implement the minimal mechanisms to control access to address space, interrupts and processor time.

+One of the most famous and interesting microkernel project is seL4. seL4 aims to achieve the highest guarantees of security without compromising on performance.
+Those guarantee of security are backed by formal verification proofs of the code, which are mathematical proofs that the code behaves according to a precise specification under certain reasonable assumptions.

 ## seL4

-seL4 is an microkernel-based operative system aiming to achieve the highest guarantees of security without compromising on performance.
-To date, it is the only formally verified operative system in production.

 When seL4 boots it gives the root task (initial user-level process) all the physical resources left.
 This task then can set up other task and grants rights.
 Access rights are based on capabilities (unforgeable tokens representing privileges).